designer-coderajay/toy-model-superposition/README.md

 ## Why This Matters

-This is the foundation of modern mechanistic interpretability research:
+This work builds on concepts introduced in the mechanistic interpretability literature:

 1. **Real neural networks use superposition extensively**.
 This is why individual neurons are often "polysemantic" (respond to multiple unrelated concepts).